Where to stay in Quebec City without a car: 6 Best areas

 Saint-Jean-Baptiste is easily accessible by foot, bike, or public transportation.
 It’s a great area to explore on foot, with its narrow, winding streets and stunning architecture.

-The neighborhood has a long history, dating back to the 17th century when Quebec City was founded.
+The area has a long history, dating back to the 17th century when Quebec City was founded.
 Over the years, it has become a hub for artists, intellectuals, and various cultural movements.

 The area has historic buildings, Victorian houses, and more modern structures.
 The streets are often lined with colorful row houses and shops, giving the neighborhood a distinctive character.